himansharma5/himansharma5/readme.md

-# Hi there! 👋 I'm [Your Name]
+# Hi there! 👋 I'm Himanshu Sharma

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=avenster&label=Profile%20views&color=0e75b6&style=flat" alt="avenster" /> </p>
 ## 🚀 About Me
-I'm a [Your Role] with a passion for [Your Interests].
+I'm an undergrad with a passion for learning computer science.
 I love working on innovative projects that make a difference.

-- 🌱 I’m currently learning [Technology/Skill]
+- 🌱 I’m currently learning MERN
 - 👯 I’m looking to collaborate on [Project/Technology]
 - 💬 Ask me about [Topics]
 - 📫 How to reach me: [Your Email]
-- 😄 Pronouns: [Your Pronouns]
 - ⚡ Fun fact: [Something Interesting About You]

 ## 🔧 Technologies & Tools